Have you heard about the traveling salesman problem (TSP)? Do you wish to know everything A-to-Z about it? Here is TSP Guide 101.

 Do you also look for the shortest route on Google Maps before embarking on a trip?

-That’s what solving the TSP challenge using software aid means!
+That’s what solving the TSP challenge using software means!

-The traveling salesman problem or TSP is the popular combinatorial optimisation challenge in mathematics and computer science.
-The prime objective of the problem is to determine the shortest possible route a salesperson shall take to cover a set of locations at once and then return to the starting point.
+The traveling salesman problem is the popular combinatorial optimisation challenge in mathematics and computer science.
+The prime objective of the problem is to determine the shortest possible route a salesperson must take to cover a set of locations in one go and then return to the starting point.

-The traveling salesman problem and its optimisation are more relevant in this time and age, especially in the supply chain, logistics and delivery space.
+Addressing travelling salesman challenges and their optimisation are more relevant in this time and age, especially in the supply chain, logistics and delivery space.

 TSP may result in delayed deliveries and slimming profits as it’s not easy for delivery agents to choose the most viable and cost-effective route in real-time.